-Many workers are however fed up by the pandemic and a lack of motivation combined with endless online meetings do often translate into a decrease in the behavioural hallmarks of creativity.
+Many workers are however fed up with the pandemic – and this combined with endless online meetings often translate into less motivation and thus a decrease in the behavioural hallmarks of creativity.

 There are thankfully also signs going in the other direction.